cleverplatypus/vue3-routable/README.md

 Getting to my point here.
 Appliying basic MVC principles and using that great and straightforward tool that Vue is, doesn't mean unsustainable development or other disasters.

 The success of a final product comes from dedication, experience and craft.
 No tool can do the job for you.
-Well until ChatGPT becomes a little sharper.
+Well, until ChatGPT becomes a little sharper.

 ## Test coverage